wzulfikar/lifelog/uncategorized/how_i_set_this_thing_up.md

 ![repository settings](../images/repository_settings.png)

+Now, whenever I click that **Sync** button from GitBook Editor, it will push to `https://github.com/wzulfikar/lifelog.git`.
+From there, since we added the webhook, GitHub will push the update to GitBook.

 Honestly, I couldn't easily wrap my mind on how this GitBook work.
 A bit frustrated, but finally managed to make this up and running.